 By Catarina Alves Soares, Jonathan Broad, Bryony Hopkinshaw and Sarah Boutros

 Ayda is a 7-year-old migrant.
 She was brought into the emergency department by ambulance after having a seizure.
-On reviewing her notes, you notice that she has had two similar episodes in the past and has not attended either her first seizure clinic appointment or EEG appointment.
+Reviewing her notes, you notice that she has had two similar episodes and has not attended either her first seizure clinic or EEG appointment.

 Her parents are very distressed.
 When bringing up the follow-up plan with her parents, they say that they were not told about it.
-Later, after some gentle questioning, they share that they had received letters telling them that they would be liable to pay for their appointment because of their immigration status.
-The family could not afford this and so did not attend.
+Later, after some gentle questioning, they shared that they had received letters telling them they would be liable to pay for their appointment because of their immigration status.
+The family could not afford this, and so did not attend.

 Discussions with parents who act against medical advice can be challenging, particularly when it appears that socioeconomic factors have driven their decisions.